galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 **2 - Resolvers**

-Resolver is the guy responsible for getting a piece of data that was requested.
+The resolver is the guy responsible for getting a piece of data that was requested.

 First, we have defined a resolver for `Query` and inside `getMovies`, it will be our entry point for when we query for `movies`.
 There it is calling a data-source (we will talk more about data-sources) to fetch our movies witch is the same response we return on the `/movies` endpoint.